rememberSoftwares/yacana/README.md

 To demonstrate this without having a headache let's make a silly GroupSolve() stating that one Agents must count from 0 to 2 and the other one from 0 to 3 to complete their respective objective.

+❗ Shifting back to llama:3.0.
+Dolphin always wants to execute Python code when it has to do maths...

 ```
 agent1 = Agent("Ai assistant 1", "llama3:8b")
 agent2 = Agent("Ai assistant 2", "llama3:8b")